jahskee/react-web-06-temp-converter/README.md

 ## V. Jenkins

-It is ideal for on-premise or private network CI/CD; likewise, it has the capability to run script and deploy code or applications to various Cloud test servers.
+Jenkins has been around for many years, and is ideal for on-premise or private network CI/CD; moreover, it has the capability to run script and deploy code or applications to various Cloud test servers.
 Usually configured to run every 45 mins on schedule by default.
-It is a traditional tool for CI/CD, however, it's features are catching up with latest tools.
+It is a traditional tool for CI/CD, however, new features are added to catch up with latest strategies and tools.

 ## V. Sonar / SonarQube